Agent Based Discovery

 Some situations simply cannot be discovered agentlessly either because they are unreachable from the network, or because certain rules don’t permit traffic flow.
 These special cases, and other security-hardened uses that may prove difficult otherwise are cases for which we recommend customers utilize agents.
 Note you are free to deploy and use agents as you see fit, as agents provide equivalent functionality vs. Device42’s agent-less discovery, but we do recommend the majority of users stick with agent-less.

-Discovery Account WARNING: Please do not set up an auto-discovery / scan using critical [production] account credentials!
+Discovery Account warning: Please do not set up an autodiscovery scan using critical or production account credentials!
 Please create a separate, dedicated account to use only for discovery

-Doing so, depending on permissions granted & configured password policies could result in account lock-out, therefore causing an otherwise completely avoidable outage.
+Doing so, depending on permissions granted and configured password policies could result in account lock-out, therefore causing an otherwise completely avoidable outage.

 Supported Platforms